amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML" async></script>

-Tree data structures are very widely used on applications like databases and search applications to name a few.
+Tree data structures are the base for other data structure like Maps and Sets.
+Also, used on databases performed quick searches.
+The HTML DOM uses a tree data structure to represents the hierachy of elements.
+These are some to name a few.
 In this post, we are going to explore the different types of trees like a binary tree, binary search trees and how to implement them.

 <!-- more -->